How to Deal with Insomnia During Alcohol Withdrawal

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-Insomnia – habitual sleeplessness – is a problem that emerges during the early stages of alcohol recovery and can last for weeks or even months.
+Alcohol recovery includes many side effects and health-related issues, one of the most common of which is insomnia.
+Insomnia or habitual sleeplessness is a problem that emerges during the early stages of alcohol recovery and can last for weeks or even months.

 There is a strong relationship between insomnia and alcohol, even in those who have not become alcohol addicts.
 Some people think that they drink alcohol for insomnia, to help them fall asleep, but it has been scientifically proven that the opposite is true.
 Alcohol causes insomnia because it increases the time required to fall asleep, disrupts total sleep time, and increases the possibility of developing sleep apnea and snoring, both of which negatively impact sleep quality.